Getting Started: Contributors

 bun run test

-bun run check runs format, lint, jsdoc, harness, and context sequentially so failures are easy to spot. bun run test runs unit tests (bun test) separately so test output does not bury check failures.
+bun run check runs format, lint, jsdoc, invariants, context, and wiki sequentially so failures are easy to spot. bun run test runs unit tests (bun test) separately so test output does not bury check failures.

 To auto-fix formatting and lint issues: